Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **Nation-state Hacker:** Hackers who seek to provide a strategic advantage to their country through methods such as reconnaissance or information manipulation.
 - **Network Address:** The starting portion of an IP Address that identifies the network i.e *192.168.1*.0 .
 ## O
+- **OSI (Open Systems Interconnection) Model:** A model depicting how all networked devices send, receive and interpret data.
+Physical > Data Link > Network > Transport > Session > Presentation > Application.
+- **OSPF (Open Shortest Path First):** A protocol to used to determine where to send data at the network layer of the OSI by selecting the path with the least devices to transverse.
 ## P
 - **Physical Security:** Protecting physical devices and other tangible assests from physical threats such as theft or natural disasters.
 ## Q